WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

 * iTerm, a fancy, tircked out terminal app
 * Node version Manager
-* Installing postgresql with homebrew
+* postgresql with homebrew
-* installing the postico postgres GUI
+* the postico postgres GUI
-* installing the mongoDB GUI
+* the mongoDB GUI
 * changing where your mongoDB is stored (for osx Catalina and above file permission fixes)
 * Setting up mongoDB Atlas and connecting to mongosh with command aliases
 * creating python3 command aliases